acernst1/ResearchCodes/kpkpxim_acernst_gx1_XiM-xsec/README.md

 Code that plots the various kinematic distributions from the DSelector output.
 Focuses on plotting data vs Monte Carlo distributions.

 ### fit.C
-Example of the total fit for the Xi- invariant mass distribution
+Example of the total fit for the Lambda pi- invariant mass distribution including a signal for Xi-.